terra-money/terrain/README.md

 ## `terrain wallet:new`

-Generate a new wallet to use for signing contracts
+Generate a new wallet to use for signing contracts.

 ```
 USAGE